HullUni-bioinformatics/Harper_et_al_2018/README.md

 and

-Harper *et al.* (2018) Abiotic and biotic determinants of great crested newt at the pondscape using environmental DNA.
+Harper *et al.* (2018) Understanding biodiversity at the pondscape using environmental DNA: a focus on great crested newt.
 In preparation for submission to journal.

 ## Contents